-Nissan issued a stop-sale order for the 2023 Z. Specifically, only the Zs optioned with an automatic transmission are affected.
+Nissan issued a stop-sale order for the 2023 Z. Only the Zs optioned with an automatic transmission are affected.
 The vehicle's transmission may not engage the parking pawl when shifted into park, which could lead to the Z rolling away.
 A remedy is being developed.

 The 2023 Mercedes-Benz AMG C 63 S E Performance broke cover with a plug-in hybrid powertrain featuring a turbo-4.
-With 671 hp and 752 lb-ft of torque the new C 63 won't lack for power, but down four cylinders, it might lack the fire and fury when it comes to its exhaust note.
+With 671 hp and 752 lb-ft of torque, the new C 63 won't lack for power, but down four cylinders, it might lack the fire and fury of a cool exhaust note.

 The Volvo XC90's electric successor will be called the EX90.
 Volvo confirmed the name and said the electric crossover SUV will be revealed on Nov.
-9. Set to ride on the automaker's next-generation SPA platform, the EX90 is aiming to be the safest vehicle on the road.
+9. Set to ride on the automaker's next-generation SPA platform, the EX90 will aim to be the safest vehicle on the road.

 The 2023 Lamborghini Aventador successor continued testing on public roads.
-Spotted in prototype form, the next-generation supercar will feature a hybrid V-12 powertrain and evolutionary design.
-Expect a reveal to take place later this year or early in 2023.
+Spotted in prototype form, the next-generation supercar will feature a hybrid V-12 powertrain and an evolutionary design.
+Expect it to be revealed later this year or early in 2023.